 Rebuilding your life after divorce is sometimes an unwanted challenge.
-Any of us can face the circumstance of how to rebuild our life.
+Any of us can face the humbling circumstances of how to rebuild our life.
 Whether it is after a divorce or a job loss.
-Whether an illness or death of a loved one or friend.
+Or after an illness or death of a loved one or friend.

 Drop a Solid Anchor